AliHashempour/journal-Gazette/README.md

 ```

 After these steps, you can access the website by navigating to `http://localhost:8000/` in your web browser.
-and the admin site can be accessed by navigating to `http://localhost:8000/admin/` and entering the superuser
+The admin site can be accessed by navigating to `http://localhost:8000/admin/` and entering the superuser
 credentials.